Sage-Bionetworks/portalsDocs/README.md

 ### Creating a page

-To create a page ussing the article layout, start by specifying at the very beginning the title, layout, and excerpt in the YAML front matter.
+To create a page using the article layout, start by specifying at the very beginning the title, layout, and excerpt in the YAML front matter.
 Note that the front matter needs to be enclosed between three dashed lines to work properly.:

 ```
 ---